siku2/yew-playground/README.md

 ---

-There are many more commands.
-Use `just --list` to list all possible commands.
+Use `just --list` to list all available commands.
+There are a lot more than the ones listed above.

 ## Deploying